 Over the past decade, I have had my poetry published in a variety of small presses, including The Berkshire Review, Naugatuck River Review, the Ballard Street Poetry Journal, Common Ground Review, Quiet Diamonds, and Peregrine.
 Several of my pieces appeared in the 1998 anthology Which Lilith: Feminist Writers Recreate the World’s First Woman.

 Once I was so much more than I am now.
 Betty Davis was correct.
-It’s not just the Covid-19 Pandemic.
-It’s finding myself losing myself as body and mind and associated abilities wane.
-It’s feeling estranged from the talents that used to flourish so easily.
-It’s feeling isolated by distance and time from the friends who knew me well.
-It’s struggling to survive in what feels like an old age wasteland, devoid of play and fun and camaraderie with peers who are dealing with the same losses.
-And so I talk to myself to keep from disappearing altogether.
+For a long while, largely because of Circadian Sleep problem, I felt myself losing myself as body and mind and associated abilities waned.
+I felt estranged from the talents that used to flourish so easily, isolated by distance and time from the friends who knew me well, and struggling to survive in what felt like an old age wasteland, devoid of play and fun and camaraderie with peers who are dealing with the same losses.